nibalizer/OBS-Opensource.com/post.md

 OBS is Open Broadcaster Software.
-It's latest version, OBS-Studio, is in now in version 19.0.3.
+It's latest version, OBS Studio, is in now in version 19.0.3.
 Installer downloads are available for Mac and Windows, and repositories are available for a variety of Linux flavors.

-## What is OBS-Studio
+## What is OBS Studio

 OBS is, from the website, "Free and open source software for video recording and live streaming."
 OBS allows the user to record multiple sources simultaneously: webcams, the desktop, even individual windows.
 OBS combines the sources and streams the output to services like twitch.tv and facebook live.
 Users can "Share [their] gaming, art and entertainment with the world"